 Camels can down 30 gallons (113 liters) of water in just 13 minutes.
-The water is stored in the camel bloodstream, while the fatty hump.
-Rather than being stored in its fatty hump serves as a source of nourishment when food is scarce.
+The water is stored in the camel's bloodstream, rather than being stored in its fatty hump, which serves as a source of nourishment when food is scarce.

 The Central American salamander Bolitoglossa dofleini can extend its tongue more than half its body length in 7 milliseconds, 50 times faster than you can blink an eye.

 Live Science newsletter